 Click the video below to listen to the hauntingly magical strains of fairy harp music by blind Irish harper, Turlough O’Carolan (1670 – 1738) as you read about the site the music was named for.

 On Friday, I visited the ancient sites of Shee Beag and Shee Mor in Co.
 Leitrim.
 What I found just blew me away!

-When I arrived at the object of this particular song, I understood why he had felt so moved to compose word and music about them.
-We (Conor, my husband and I) went first to Shee Beag, and I’m glad we did it this way around.
+When I arrived at the locations featured in this particular song, I understood why he had felt so moved to compose word and music about them.
+We (my husband Conor and I) went first to Shee Beag, and I’m glad we did it this way around.

 We then headed for Shee Mor.
 I began to feel very excited at this point.
 Sidhe Mor is located on top of a large hill, much the same size and shape as Almu.
 The summit is very distinctive, and dominates the local landscape.